alexanian/socratic-form-microscopy/_posts/2018-02-25-book-review-the-righteous-mind.md

 Here's what the summary of Chapter 3 looks like with the offending evidence removed:

-{% include image.html src="/wp-content/uploads/dnr-1-768x1028.png" alt="" caption="Pictured: Page 82 of my edition of The Righteous Mind, after some \"minor\" corrections.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/dnr-1-768x1028.png" alt="" caption="Pictured: Page 82 of my edition of The Righteous Mind, after some \"minor\" corrections.
 Text is © 2012 Jonathon Haidt.
 Used here for purposes of commentary and criticism." %}

 Here's an incomplete list of claims that didn't replicate: